Organized donkey theft in Tanzania

 Killed, skinned, and thrown away

 In the middle of the night, criminal gangs sneak into villages to either steal donkeys or to kill them on the spot and tear the skin from their bodies.
-The reason is “e jiao” - a serum that is derived from the skin of donkeys.
+The reason is “e jiao” - a product that is derived from the skin of donkeys.
 Especially in China, the demand for the supposed miracle cure is increasing so strongly that the number of animals can no longer be obtained legally.
-There are about half a million donkeys in Tanzania, which have now become the target of brutal poachers.
+There are about half a million donkeys in Tanzania, which have now become the target of brutal thefts.